Phylum: Chordata - Class: Aves - Order: Coraciiformes - Family: Alcedinidae

 These lovely birds are very common on rivers in central and southern Britain, where they feed on aquatic insects and small fishes.
 We have even seen Kingfishers perched beside our small garden pond, where there are no fish but plenty of insects for them to feed on.

 The male and female kingfisher are almost identical in appearance, but at least half of the lower bill of the female is reddish.
-(The bird in this picture on the left is a female.)
+(The bird in the picture above is a female.)
 Their bright blue and orange plumage appears irridescent in sunlight, making the sighting of a Kingfisher a heartlifting experience.

 Kingfishers nest at the end of burrows, usually about a metre long, dug into steep, sandy riverbanks.
 The nest itself is made from dried fish bones.
 There they produce two or occasionally three broods of typically four to six youngsters each time.